aristotelis-bobas/ft_containers/README.md

 # ft_containers

 This is a project for Codam (42 Network). <br>
-The assignment consisted of reimplementing the following containers added to C++ in the STL:
+The assignment consisted of reimplementing the following STL containers:
 - Vector
 - Map
 - List